If you’re thinking of buying a Protective Life Insurance policy, you need to read my review first!

 Banner Life Insurance

-Tobacco Use: No use of nicotine or nicotine based products based in last 36 months.
+- Tobacco Use: No use of nicotine or nicotine based products based in the last 36 months.
 One cigar allowed per month with HO specimen negative for cotinine.

 SUMMARY OF Protective Underwriting